-DNA (D-Link Network Assistant) included on the installation CD is a program for discovering DGS-1100 Series Switches with the same L2 network segment connected to your PC.
-This tool can support windows 2000, XP, Vista, and Windows 7.
+DNA (D-Link Network Assistant) is a program for discovering DGS-1100 Series Switches with the same L2 network segment connected to your PC.

 Connecting using the Web User Interface

 Most software functions of the DGS-1100 Series switches can be managed, configured and monitored via the embedded web-based (HTML) interface.
 Manage the Switch from remote stations anywhere on the network through a standard web browser.
 The web browser acts as a universal access tool and can communicate directly with the Switch using the HTTP or HTTPS protocol.